 Progressives and Democratic Socialists can find doors to open that could expand social justice organizations toward success in challenging times.
 The work before them will require far greater effort.
 First, to find those best to knock on, and second on how lightly or firmly.
 In rugby, it is forward in the direction of the dead-ball line.
 In economics, it is when a return becomes unlikely, if not impossible.

 There is no doubt.
 The dangerous world became more so as a product of the 45th President.
 America’s 2021 geopolitical position may take years to resurrect.
-In the previous four years, systemic racism and violent, outright bigotry in America is benignly accepted by this rude President’s raw manners.
+In the previous four years, systemic racism and violent, outright bigotry in America is benignly accepted by this rude President and his raw manners.

 On January 6, 2021, the President’s demand for mob insurrection has led to a call to use the 25th Amendment of the U.S. Constitution.
 These and other remedies are compelling, as would a second impeachment, but it was all too late.
 And we all knew better.